hpi-swa-lab/qinoq/README.md

 /* load interactive into editor */
 editor.interactive = interactive;  // alternatively, you can grab-and-drop
-                                   // the opened interactive into the preview of the editor
+                                   // the opened interactive into the Interactive Holder of the editor
                                    // (via the "grab"-halo)
 ```